chinamike65/hugo-tuolesi/content/book4/book4en.md

 When the Buddha was alive, there was an Arhat named Niu Tuo.
 When he practiced meditation, he practiced by sitting in a cross-section, but he failed to achieve it.
 He practiced in the growth seat, lotus seat, etc., and posture, but he failed to achieve it.

-Later, Buddha Shakyamuni said to him, "You are reincarnated from an ox.
+Later, Buddha Shakyamuni said to him, "You are reborn from an ox.
 You can only meditate in the ox posture.
 That's it." bit.

 The common way to sit is to sit cross-legged.
 The hands are in Ding Yin, the left hand is down, the right hand is up, the tongue is on the upper jaw, the eyes are 80% closed, and the tip of the nose may not be seen.